davidebangelista/msm8974-Mobian/README.md

 # mobian-recipes

-A set of [debos](https://github.com/go-debos/debos) recipes for building a debian-based image for mobile phones, specily targetting msm8974 Phones.
+A set of [debos](https://github.com/go-debos/debos) recipes for building a debian-based image for mobile phones, specifically targetting msm8974 Phones.

 The default user is `mobian` with password `1234`.